stevenwernercs/zulu/README.md

 - Fat jar (auto-selects host LWJGL natives via Maven OS profiles at build time):
   - `java -jar target/zulu-1.0-SNAPSHOT-all.jar`
   - Linux/WSL2: ensure an OpenGL-capable display (X11/Wayland) is available.
   - WSL: Joystick device warnings are suppressed; ensure an X server or Wayland bridge is running.
   - If the window appears black: this is expected initially; nodes are small points.
 The border box is now brighter; activity appears as colored points over time.
+  - Cross-platform: the fat jar bundles core LWJGL natives for Linux/Windows/macOS so you can build once and run on any OS.

 Run scripts (auto-build if jar missing):
 - Linux: `scripts/run-linux.sh`